Use a rolling budget for flexibility and long-term planning

 Given the one-time nature of static budgeting, you can execute it manually.
 However, rolling budgets need software that can automate data collection and reporting.

-Rolling versus zero-based budgeting
+Rolling vs. zero-based budgeting

 Here's how zero-based budgeting (ZBB) works:

-• Create a budget from scratch without taking previous financial periods into account.
+- Create a budget from scratch without taking previous financial periods into account

 Rolling budgets help you account for unexpected costs, something ZBB struggles to handle.
 ZBB also places outsized importance on a manager's ability to predict trends and profits.